Command & Conquer: Red Alert: Retaliation (1998)

 On August 28, 1998, Westwood Studios released Command & Conquer Red Alert: Retaliation for the PlayStation, a compilation of the two PC expansion packs, including the secret Ant Missions.
-It is almost identical to the PlayStation port of the original Red Alert, except that introduced some new units like Tesla Tank, Shock Trooper, Chrono Tank and Missile Sub, and included 105 skirmish maps.
-The gameplay also included an in-game sidebar code called Soylent Green Mode.
+It is almost identical to the PlayStation port of the original Red Alert, except that it allows the player to save mid-mission, introduced some new units like Tesla Tanks and Shock Troopers, and includes 105 skirmish maps.
+The gameplay also includes an in-game sidebar code called Soylent Green Mode.
 In this mode, all ore fields turn to people/civilians, and ore trucks harvest them with grisly sound effects.

-It also included 19 exclusive briefing FMV (full-motion video) clips that were not in any of the PC expansion packs, which had none.
+It also includes 19 exclusive briefing FMV (full-motion video) clips that were not in any of the PC expansion packs, which had none.
 All of the videos are shown when the player either starts playing through the operational theatre from the beginning or when all the missions of the theatre are accomplished.
 In other cases, the briefing text is shown.
-The FMVs include a general for each side, telling the player the mission objectives; The Allied General Carville later appears in Red Alert 2 while Soviet General Topolov has made no further appearances in the Red Alert series.
+The FMVs include a general for each side telling the player the mission objectives; The Allied General Carville later appears in Red Alert 2 while Soviet General Topolov has made no further appearances in the Red Alert series.

 The Retaliation videos were made available for the PC Red Alert in the modification The Lost Files.
 This modification adds the Retaliation videos to the Counterstrike and Aftermath missions.
 The Command & Conquer Remastered Collection officially includes the Retaliation cutscenes, linking them to their respective expansion missions in the same way the mod does.

-Red Alert Retaliation was released as a download for PSP and PS3 from the PlayStation Network in Europe on March 27, 2008, and in North America on December 3, 2009.
+Red Alert Retaliation was released as a download for PlayStation Portable and PlayStation 3 from the PlayStation Network in Europe on March 27, 2008, and in North America on December 3, 2009.

+Red Alert Retaliation was a nominee for "8th Annual GamePro Readers' Choice Awards" for "Best Strategy Game of The Year", but lost to Pokémon Red and Blue for Game Boy.